rwieruch/blog_robinwieruch_content/react-provider-pattern-context.md

 The higher order component that is showcased is a simplified version of the `getContext` higher order component that can be found in the {{% a_blank "recompose" "https://github.com/acdlite/recompose/blob/master/docs/API.md#withcontext" %}} library.
 Recompose has a bunch of these useful higher order components.
 You should have a look into the library.

-A running application build with create-react-app can be found in the {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-provider-pattern" %}}.
+A running application can be found in this {{% a_blank "GitHub repository" "https://github.com/rwieruch/react-provider-pattern" %}}.
 It showcases the previous shown examples of using functional stateless components and ES6 class components consuming the context, but also the higher order component approach with `getContext`.
 You could have a look into the *src/* folder and the *src/index.js* and *src/App.js* files.

 <hr class="section-divider">

 In the end, the provider pattern explains how the state layer is glued to your view layer when using a state management library.
-When using [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/), you don't need to pass the props down from the root component anymore.
-You provide the state to your `Provider` component as props, the `Provider` component wraps it into React's context and all child components can access the state by using a higher order component such as `connect` from the react-redux library.
-Basically you provide the state in between your components without the need to pass it down explicitly your component tree.
+When using [Redux or MobX](https://www.robinwieruch.de/redux-mobx-confusion/), the state (store) is passed to your `Provider` component as props.
+The `Provider` component wraps the store into React's context and thus all child components can access the store.
+For instance, in Redux a higher-order component called `connect` is used to access the store again.